gvwilson/thirdbit/src/fiction/cloudherd/index.md

 Another step, another…

 Holding her breath, she peeked around the corner.
+There on the rough stone floor lay an open knapsack holding a rolled-up blanket and a small sack of onions and potatoes.
+The hand-sized dayglass lantern beside it lit the scene with warm yellow light.

-She had just a heartbeat to take in the lantern sitting by itself on the floor before a stern voice snapped, "Halt!" behind her.
+She had just a heartbeat to take in the scene before a stern voice snapped, "Halt!" behind her.
 Noxy jumped and whirled around.
 Private Thokmay was standing in the intersection with his sword in his hand and a scowl on his face.